 Nothing can compare to the look of a freshly inked tattoo.
 The highly saturated pigment, free of any spotting and fading, is one of the most satisfying parts about getting a piece of artwork done.
 But, as time passes, your tattoo can go through some wear and tear.

 While we can be sticklers about tattoo care within the first few months, sometimes we let our tattoo routine fall to the wayside, which results in our tattoo beginning to fade.
 Although you can’t bring back its original fresh color (without taking a trip back to the tattoo parlor, that is), there are quite a few ways to give your ink a brighter, more saturated look.
 If you noticed your tattoo is starting to fade, then you should revamp your tattoo-care routine before more damage is done with the following tips.

 The AAD also advises that using the wrong type of moisturizer can actually harm your tattoo.
 Avoid using petroleum jelly and other petroleum-based products to hydrate your tattoo, as these can cause ink fading.
 Instead, opt for a water-based moisturizing cream or lotion to keep your tattoo hydrated.
-Better yet, opt for a special cream that’s made specially for tattoos, like the House 99 Bold Statement Tattoo Cream.
+Better yet, opt for a special lotion that’s made specifically for tattoos, like the Dr. Woo Revitalizing Body Moisturizer.

 Just like the rest of your body, you need to keep your tattoo clean in order to keep it from fading or getting infected.
 But be careful with the kinds of soaps you use — a harsh soap can cause irritation.
 Use a mild, unscented soap to keep your tattoo gently cleansed without any irritation.